kahlil/grunt-textfile/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+To run the tests clone this repo, do `npm install` and then `grunt`.

 ## Release History
 Only releases with bigger changes will be listed here.
 Not listed are minor releases only containing small fixes and clean up.
 ```